Inclusion for Children

 Middle and High School

 In middle and high school, children can attend the same school they would attend if they did not have Down syndrome, unless you as their parent choose a different school.
-The McKay Scholarship and Choice Programs provide opportunities for individuals to experience classes that may be high interest such as culinary arts or an ROTC program.
+The Family Empowerment Scholarships and Choice Programs provide opportunities for individuals to experience classes that may be high interest such as culinary arts or an ROTC program.
 Families also use these options when they are not comfortable with the school a student would otherwise attend.

 Your child has the right to go to school and the right to have a free and appropriate public education (FAPE) in the least restrictive environment (LRE).